 Where SleepHQ has limitations:

-- Cloud-hosted: your therapy data lives on SleepHQ's servers
+- Cloud-hosted: your therapy data lives on SleepHQ's servers — worth considering if privacy matters to you

 - Primarily supports ResMed; limited coverage for other manufacturers